 When company vehicle accidents happen, multiple individuals and businesses could be liable for losses suffered by victims of the collision.
-Whether you were hurt while driving a company vehicle or harmed by someone who was driving an employer's car or truck, it's important to consult with an experienced Fort Myers car accident lawyer so you can understand your rights and viable options.
+Whether you were hurt while driving a company vehicle or harmed by someone who was driving an employer's car or truck, it's important to consult with an experienced lawyer so you can understand your rights and viable options.
 Attorney Randall L. Spivey will carefully review the circumstances surrounding the incident to help you identify all possible ways to recover damages so you can maximize your compensation and obtain the justice you deserve.

-Who is Responsible for Company Vehicle Car Accidents in Fort Myers?
+Who is Responsible for Company Vehicle Car?

 After a serious auto crash in Florida, a victim can pursue a claim against a driver if the victim can prove the driver was to blame.
 Collisions involving company vehicles are special types of accidents, however, because the driver who caused the crash may not be the only one with a legal responsibility to pay for damages - the driver's employer could also be liable.